lynx1701/LynxDesign/README.md

 # HTML/CSS Showcase ✨

-A collection of creative, interactive, and animated features using only HTML and CSS.
+A collection of creative, interactive, and animated features using HTML,CSS, JS and GSAP.

 ## 🧪 Demo Pages